 The number 6103 is the IRS’s notation for information that is being redacted because it contains confidential taxpayer information.
 There are relatively few people authorized to view 6103 information, mostly nonpolitical staff at the IRS (i.e., the guy performing your audit) and, in a few narrow circumstances, particular members of Congress — not including Darrell Issa, apparently.
 But the content of those 6103 redactions is in e-mails sent by IRS professional staff, who have access to all manner of private taxpayer information, to White House political staff, who are barred by law from receiving 6103 information.
 There are two possibilities here: Either the IRS is attempting to stonewall Issa’s investigation by improperly and illegally redacting documents he has requested, or the IRS improperly and illegally shared confidential taxpayer information with White House political staff.
 The latter is the more likely outcome.

-are of some interest.
+The e-mail transcripts are of some interest.
 The White House staffers plainly are attempting to figure out how to construe the rules so as to provide as few exemptions as possible, thereby maximizing the number of religious institutions roped into the contraception and abortion businesses.
 The White House staffers go so far as to ask questions about specific organizations — asking those questions of IRS professional staffers not authorized to disclose private taxpayer information.
 The answers and the redaction can be a bit amusing; one reads, “The large, well known ‘[redacted] universities — e.g. [redacted] — do not appear to be part of the [redacted] group ruling.”
 We think that chances are excellent that first redacted word is “Catholic,” given that later inquiries touch on the role of religious orders and the like.

 The IRS employee here is Sarah H. Ingram, the former commissioner for tax-exempt and government entities — i.e., the superior of the suddenly retired Lois Lerner, the one-woman lie factory who got the IRS scandal rolling with her dishonesty and ineptitude.
 Ms. Ingram has been with the IRS for three decades; she knows the rules.
 Challenged by Representative Issa during his hearings, she claimed not to recall what exactly was underneath all those 6103 redactions.
 It does not really matter.
 Either she illegally shared confidential taxpayer information or the IRS is illegally interfering with a congressional investigation.
 The task now is to determine which of those is the case and to prosecute the guilty party or parties.